minnayoon/travelSherpa/README.md

 # travelSherpa
 ##*Let Travel Sherpa plan your next adventure!*

 ###Welcome to the hub of the Travel Sherpa App.
-Please feel free to take a look around, fork, be inspired, share your ideas and contributions.
+Please feel free to take a look around, fork, share your ideas and contributions.
 This should be fun!

 ----
 ##What Now?